 Be sure that you properly fill in the correct ovals on your answer document.
-Check to be sure that the number of the line of ovals on your answer document is the same as the number of the question you are answering and that you mark only one response for each question.
+Check that the number of the line of ovals on your answer document is the same as the number of the question you are answering and that you mark only one response for each question.